ILoveChairs/ILoveChairs/README.md

 ### 🐸 Dart Frog (Dart)
 Even if I learned this framework as a stopgap solution, I ended up loving it.
-It's a very developer-friendly Restful API framework for dart, being able to start a project with "create" and add routes with "add route".
+It's a very developer-friendly Restful API framework for dart, being able to start a project with `create` and add routes with `add route`.
 For more complex problems, it is also very comfortable, letting you define your middleware, pre-server-run code and post-server-run code.
 The documentation is really, really good as well.

 All in all I would really recommend it to new developers.
 It is just so easy to create a project and leave it working.
-And the fact that you can build your app with a single "build" command and then freely deploy it in the cloud with Globe with a few clicks is amazing.
+And the fact that you can build your app with a single `build` command and then freely deploy it in the cloud with Globe with a few clicks is amazing.

 ### 🍶 Flask (Python)